We are all in unprecedented times and here at Equifinance we are here to assist and support you during this uncertain period.

 One of the options available is a mortgage payment holiday, also known as deferring your monthly mortgage payment.
 If you take a mortgage payment holiday, this means that you wouldn’t make your contractual mortgage payments for up to three months.

-We will not charge you a fee for taking a mortgage payment holiday, however we will continue to charge interest on your mortgage as a result of which, at the end of the payment holiday period, your monthly payment will increase.
+We will not charge you a fee for taking a mortgage payment holiday, however we will continue to charge interest on your mortgage and at the end of the holiday period your monthly payment will increase.

-We will advise you of the revised monthly amount payable at the end of the payment holiday period in advance of such payments becoming due.
+We will advise you of the revised monthly amount payable at the end of the expiry of the payment holiday period in advance of such payments becoming due.

 If your mortgage is not in arrears, the mortgage payment holiday will not impact your credit rating, and you will not go into arrears on your mortgage.